1. Sovereign Grant

 4. Review of the formula for Sovereign Grant

-The formula for calculating Sovereign Grant is reviewed every five years.
+The percentage used for calculating the Sovereign Grant is reviewed every five years.
+The first review started in April 2016 and will assess whether the 15% proportion value is appropriate.
 If the Royal Trustees recommend an increase in the percentage, a Statutory Instrument is laid for approval by affirmative resolution in the House of Commons.
-If the Royal Trustees recommend a reduction, the Statutory Instrument is subject to negative resolution in the House of Commons.
+If the Royal Trustees recommend a reduction the Statutory Instrument is subject to negative resolution in the House of Commons.
+In the event that the 15% proportion value is deemed to be appropriate by the Royal Trustees then HM Treasury will lay a Royal Trustee report in Parliament under section 7(4) of the Act.

 5. Duchy of Cornwall